 As of 2008, the preferred egg-freezing method is vitrification, which uses liquid nitrogen to “flash freeze” eggs in about 20 minutes.
 Before vitrification took over, doctors relied on slow freezing, which took two hours and allowed crystals to form while the eggs cooled.
 This was a problem, as those crystals could break during the thawing process, damaging the eggs’ internal structure and rendering them useless.
 With vitrification, there’s not enough time for crystals to form, giving the eggs a better chance of surviving the thaw and becoming successfully implanted embryos.

 While vitrification has helped make eggs hardier, they’re still fragile compared to embryos, according to fertility specialists.
-This is why doctors usually advise women who have partners they plan to conceive with to freeze their embryos, not their eggs.
+That’s why doctors usually advise women who have partners they plan to conceive with to freeze their embryos, not their eggs.

 What’s the success rate for frozen eggs?